 Clinical Relevance – Spinal Muscular Atrophy

-Spinal Muscular Atrophy (SMA) is an autosomal recessive inherited disorder resulting in the loss of motor neurones within the ventral horn of the spinal cord and motor nuclei of the cranial nerves in the pons and medulla.
-It is believed that the incidence is approximately 1 in 6,000-10,000 live births and it is the most common genetically determined cause of neonatal death.
+Spinal Muscular Atrophy (SMA) is an autosomal recessive inherited disorder.
+This disorder results in the loss of motor neurones within the ventral horn of the spinal cord and motor nuclei of the cranial nerves in the pons and medulla.
+The incidence is approximately 1 in 6,000-10,000 live births, and it is the most common genetically determined cause of neonatal death.

 The presentation of SMA consists of the signs and symptoms seen in a LMN syndrome.
-Since the motor modalities of the cranial nerves arising from the pons and medulla are also affected, there is often an accompanying bulbar palsy.
+Since the motor modalities of the cranial nerves arising from the pons and medulla are also affected, this can present with accompanying bulbar palsy.

 There are four types of SMA (I-IV) which vary in severity.
 The age of onset is under 6 months and the patient will suffer from weakness, severe hypotonia and hyporeflexia.
 Ninety-five percent of patients die before the age of two years.
 SMA IV is the least severe, with patients often presenting with progressive muscle weakness in their 30s.
 Patients with this variant have a normal life expectancy.